Four join Trine University faculty

 Steven Messer has joined the university as a biology instructor.

 Messer’s background includes teaching and research at Towson University, the University of Rochester and Arizona State University.
-A Ph.D. candidate in biology at ASU, he also holds an M.S. in biology from Towson and a Bachelor of Science in biology from Elmhurst University.
+A doctoral candidate in biology at ASU, he also holds an master's in biology from Towson and a bachelor of science in biology from Elmhurst University.

 (0) comments